Auditions

 Practice SLOW.
 Start working on a requirement 20 – 40 bpm under tempo and slowly build yourself up to the required tempo in increments of 4 – 6 bpm.
 This will give your mind and body a chance to fully understand the technique, focus on creating a good sound, and build consistency to build up to a quality performance.

 Practice in a mirror and also record and watch yourself practice.
 Watching yourself perform is good tool to be reflexive of your performance.
 This allows yourself to self-critique form the audience/judges point of view.
 Seeing yourself play from this point of view allows you to catch both major and minor details that you normally wouldn't notice in real-time while playing.
+Take notes and make improvements

 Practice on the actual instrument.
 Your practice drum-pad and practice keyboards feel and respond completely different from the actual drum and keyboard.
 Though practice equipment is super cool for learning basic notes, rhythms, and dynamics, playing on the instrument puts you in the exact setting of playing at the audition.
 Spend at least half of your practice time on the instrument

-Practice with a metronome.
-Practicing with a metronome at least 50%-75% of the time is a healthy way to build your ability to stay in time.
 Every musician is responsible for staying in time, and to do that you need to use a metronome.
 You can buy a physical metronome from your local music store or download a metronome app.
-We at Heights HS recommend the "Tonal Energy" app that has every rehearsal tool a musician needs for $1.99 for Android or $3.99 fir iOS.
+We at Heights HS recommend the "Tonal Energy" app that has every rehearsal tool a musician needs for $1.99 for Android or $3.99 for iOS.

 Focus on your technique.
 The biggest factor of the audition is who has the technical ability to play their instrument of choice.
 Technique is the first thing we look at as judges.
-Make sure your technique is of quality at all tempos while maintaining solid timing at any given tempo.
-Good technique and timing are more important than playing at faster tempos.

 Attend our audition workshops.
 Take advantage of the resources and time you have to be well prepared.
 We will cover everything you need to know to better prepare yourself for your audition.
 If you have the time and means to attend, please attend any and all workshops available.